Enselic/rfcs/text/0000-default-unix-sigpipe-disposition.md

 Here is a summary of the pros and cons of changing the default.
 I intend to keep it up to date and exhaustive.
-Feel free to extend the list if you have comment edit rights.
+Feel free to extend the lists if you have edit rights on comments.

 Resolving this issue might need an RFC, but I think a summary like this is a good start.

-By attempting to resolve this issue I hope to remove uncertainties related to https://github.com/rust-lang/rust/pull/120832.
+My long term goal is to remove uncertainties related to https://github.com/rust-lang/rust/pull/120832 by doing necessary preparations to resolve this issue.

 # Reasons to keep `SIG_IGN` the default